MbqIIB/notes/Golang_Notes.md

 #### Comparison to Erlang:
 * Erlang has soft real-time scheduling through expression reduction count.
 * Erlang does not share memory but pass(copy) values between processes and hence garbage collection can be done individually on processes whitout affecting other processes.
-Go share memory among goroutines and for this reason, the garbage collection has 'stop the world' semantics.
+Go share memory among goroutines (two goroutines can access the same variable a the same time and there is no guarantee on the outcome) and for this reason, the garbage collection has 'stop the world' semantics.